 Reality: Seriously?
 If you can say Pacherenc du Vic-Bilh or Vino Nobile di Montepulciano you can say anything in German.
-Yes, it takes a bit of practice but with few exceptions (most notably the “ei” “ie” combinations) the Germans pronounce every vowel and consonant making the language fairly straight forward.
-However, if you don’t practice and completely mispronounce something tableside to a guest or during an exam you’ll sound just as much like a dolt as if you were mispronouncing something in any other language.
+Yes, it takes a bit of practice, but with few exceptions (most notably the “ei” “ie” combinations) the Germans pronounce every vowel and consonant making the language fairly straight forward.
+However, if you don’t practice and completely mispronounce something table side to a guest or during an exam you’ll sound just as much like a dolt as if you were mispronouncing something in any other language.
 But take heed and comfort because there are pronunciation guides for all the major German terms on the Guild site (guildsomm.com) and other online resources as well.
 Practice!

 Myth: the labels are impossible to read much less understand.

 Reality: true once upon a time but generally not the case now.
 Most of the top producers have gone a long way to simplify their labels for the international, largely English-speaking market.
-However, regardless of the design the fact is that German labels contain more information than wine from most other countries.
+Regardless of the design the fact is that German labels contain more information than wine from most other countries.
 That means it takes some effort on your part to decipher what’s there.

 Myth: Germany is a cold place in terms of climate.

 Reality: once true but much less so now.
 For the better part of two millennia getting grapes ripe has been a constant struggle in Germany because most of the major vineyard areas are right at 50° latitude.
-But that seems to have changed since 1990 and proof can be seen in the number of outstanding vintages in the last 25 years.
+That seems to have changed since 1990 and proof can be seen in the number of outstanding vintages in the last 25 years.
 Know that climate change has affected Germany as a wine producing country more than any other and that’s because top quality wines are categorized not by place of origin but how ripe the grapes are at the time of harvest.
 More on this later.

 Acreage under vine: as a country Germany has approximately 252K acres of vineyards—far less than the region of Bordeaux.